Strategy11/formidable-forms/readme.txt

 * Fix: Bottom margins were removed from credit card and address fields with last release and have been added back.
 * Fix: Imported templates with multiple forms were getting imported with the wrong name.
 * Fix: Clicking to install a quiz template was copying the NEW html into the form name input.

-= 5.2.02 =
-* Updated Bootstrap to version 4.6.1.
-* New: Name fields will be automatically used to define entry names if available.
-* New: Added setting to update privileged access message.
-* Fix: Section icon dropdown toggles were not displaying updated changes.
-* Fix: Prevent a PHP 8.1 deprecation message where null was being passed to substr.
-* Fix: Name fields with no descriptions were still displaying bottom margins.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>